 Ireland calls to people and then pulls them in by the heartstrings.
 It is the land of a hundred songs, a thousand shades of green, and almost five million people waiting to say hello.

 In this guide, we will discuss everything you need to make your move to Ireland as smooth as possible.

 Is Ireland a safe place to live?

 Yes.
 In line with its hospitable reputation, Ireland is a safe place to call home.
-Either side of the border, violent crime rates are well below the European average.
+On either side of the border, violent crime rates are well below the European average.
 Robbery and burglary rates are also low, although there are a few places where vehicle theft is a nuisance.

 Dublin and Belfast record more crime per capita than the rest of the country, as you might expect from the capital and second city, but they are still very safe.
 To put it in context, residents of both Dublin and Belfast report feeling safer than locals in London.

 What is the safest county in Ireland?

-Neighbouring counties Roscommon and Longford compete to be named safest in Ireland.
+Neighboring counties Roscommon and Longford compete to be named safest in Ireland.
 Amicably, of course.
-Nearly two hours drive from Dublin, they are outside the commuter range, but not completely isolated.
+Nearly two hours drive from Dublin, they are outside the commuter range but not completely isolated.

 The pros of living in Ireland